Jonathan Jennings: Campaign and election

 At the state convention in June 1816, Jennings may have informed some of the delegates that he intended to run for governor and by early July 1816 he had publicly announced his candidacy.
 Thomas Posey, Indiana's last territorial governor, was Jennings's opponent.
 Posey announced his own candidacy for governor prior to the convention's adjournment on June 29, 1816.
 With just five weeks before the August 5 election, there was little active campaigning.
 Posey, who thought Indiana statehood was premature, was not a popular candidate and suffered from health issues.
 Jennings won by a large majority, 5,211 votes to 3,934.
 Most of Jennings's votes probably came from the eastern portion of the state, where his support was particularly strong, while Posey's probably came from the western portion.
 Jennings moved to the new state capital at Corydon, where he served the duration of his term as governor.

 Jennings's salary as governor, which was the highest for an elected official in the state, was $1,000.
 Under the constitution, the governor served a three-year term and was prohibited from serving more than six years in a nine-year period.
 Jennings's agenda called for establishing court proceedings to secure justice, organizing a state-funded educational systems, creating a state banking system, preventing unlawful seizure and enslavement of free blacks, organizing a state library, and planning internal improvements.
 His efforts had limited success, due, in part, to the state's limited financial resources and Jennings's limited powers as governor.

 Jennings strongly condemned slavery in his inauguration speech and as governor, he refined his stance on the institution.
-On November 7, 1816, Jennings encouraged the state legislature to enact laws to prevent "unlawful attempts to seize and carry into bondage persons of color legally entitled to their freedom" while preventing "those who rightfully owe service to the citizens of any other State or Territory, from seeking, within the limits of this state, a refuge from the possession of their lawful owners."
+On November 7, 1816, Jennings encouraged the state legislature to enact personal liberty laws to prevent "unlawful attempts to seize and carry into bondage persons of color legally entitled to their freedom" while preventing "those who rightfully owe service to the citizens of any other State or Territory, from seeking, within the limits of this state, a refuge from the possession of their lawful owners."
 In 1817, Jennings acknowledged a moderation of his earlier position regarding fugitive slaves by claiming it was needed to "preserve harmony" among the states.
 Jennings agreed to allow citizens "the means of reclaiming any slave escaping to this State that may rightfully belong to them ... with as little delay as possible" after citizens of Kentucky had difficulty reclaiming their slaves who had escaped to Indiana.